Sitecore/jss/docs/data/routes/docs/client-frameworks/react-native/sample-app/en.md

 ---
-name: react-native
+name: sample-app
 routeTemplate: ./data/component-templates/article.yml
-title: JSS React Native
+title: React-Native Sample App
 ---

-# sitecore-jss-react-native
+# The JSS React-Native Sample App

-> Sitecore JSS for React Native is considered experimental.
-It is strongly recommended that you have prior experience working with React Native, the toolchain that it requires, and have some exposure to native app development.
+JSS React-Native sample app is a practical sample that demonstrates patterns of how to use JSS with React-Native.
+React Native is marked as _experimental_ because React Native cannot render in the browser (RN apps are intended to be rendered on iOS/Android devices or emulators), so there is no Experience Editor support.
+This makes RN difficult to setup and difficult to work with.
+It is strongly recommended that you have prior experience working with JSS, React-Native, the toolchain that React-Native requires, and have some exposure to native app development.

 ## Prerequisites